-Xbox Series X will feature the Ray tracing technology with Microsoft’s program.
-This will definitely change the gaming fortunes for players on Xbox Series X. It also needs more power and accordion to the recent news, Xbox Series X will have 12 teraflops of power.
+Xbox Series X will feature Ray tracing technology with Microsoft’s program.
+This will definitely change the gaming fortunes of players on the Xbox Series X. It also needs more power and accordion to recent news, Xbox Series X will have 12 teraflops of power.
 This is highly interesting and it means that it will be stronger than the rumored Playstation 5.
 Of course, as we have said before it depends on the developers to create games with Ray tracing.
 But the recent AAA titles all had this feature with decent framerates, so we are pretty sure with the upcoming consoles, it will be a standard for years to come especially for single-player games.

 Microsoft also teased a smart delivery system.
 This will allow players to purchase the game for their Xbox One and the games will transfer with your account.
 This was one of the biggest problems for consoles since especially FPS games have a longer lifetime than other games.